oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 --form 'resource="https://b.org/auth"'
 ~~~

-## Assertion
+## Present Authorization Grant

-The client uses the received authorization grant from steps B and C as an asseration towards authorization server of domain B.
+The client presents the authorization grant it received from the authorization server in its own domain and presents it to the authorization server in the domain of the resources server it wants to access as defined in the "Assertion Framework for OAuth 2.0 Client Authentication and Auhorization Grants" {{RFC7521}}.

 ### Request

 If the authorization grant is in the form of a JWT bearer token, the client SHOULD use the "JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants" as defined in {{RFC7521}}.
-Otherwise, the client SHOULD request a access token using the "Assertion Framework for OAuth 2.0 Client Authentication and Auhorization Grants" as defined in {{RFC7521}} (Section 4.1).
+Otherwise, the client SHOULD request an authorization grant using the "Assertion Framework for OAuth 2.0 Client Authentication and Auhorization Grants" as defined in {{RFC7521}} (Section 4.1).
 For the purpose of this specification the following descriptions apply:

 {:vspace}
 grant_type
 : REQUIRED.
 In context of this specification clients SHOULD use the type identifer returned by the token exchange (`issued_token_type` response).
 See [authorization grant type](#authorization-grant-type) for more details.

-asseration
+assertion
 : REQUIRED.
 Authorization grant returned by the token exchange (`access_token` response).

 scope